Try adjusting your search terms

 Assisi Village can be contacted at 563.583.8234.
 This is the direct line for any questions regarding their facilities and services.

 Windsor Park can be reached at 563.582.0646.
-This number is available for inquiries about their services and community activities.
+This number is available for inquiries about their apartments and community activities.

 The senior membership discounts apply to individuals aged 55 and over.
 Both the Basic and All-Inclusive memberships offer reduced rates for this age group.